Manas2103/backend-prep/notes.md

 - The difference in both the tokens is that, the information required in refresh token is very less as it is refresed frequently.

 - More will be covered later.

+### File Upload:
+- we will use two step process,
+- (i) we will use multer to upload file on to the local server.
+- (ii) then using cloudinary we will upload the file from local server to the cloudinary.

+- Remember multer is necessary for file upload and it is a middleware.

+- For this we will also require the fs(file system), inbuilt in nodejs.

+- fs is used for reading, removing, sync or async, etc, it will provide us with the file path.

+- for removing the file we will use the unlink of the fs.
+The file is not deleted.

+- the file upload is complicated same as db connection thus while uploading we will use try catch.
+Also it will take time, so use async.

+- For multer read the documentation with diskStorage part.

+- The storage method in the multer provides us the file path.

+- Handling will be done later.